-A festival of Urdu poetry will celebrate the rich literary tradition of the language and the composite culture it stands for
+Urdu poetry festival to celebrate rich literary tradition of the language

 (Second from left) Quaiser Khalid with Naseeruddin Shah at one of the editions of Izhaar

 ForâÂÂa busy IPS officer in a metropolis like Mumbai, pursuing a passion beyond work calls for undying zeal and initiative.
 But when it comes to literature, Quaiser Khalid, Special IGP, Protection of Civil Rights, doesn't mind going that extra mile.
 An award-winning Urdu author, Khalid has been closely involved with the language since he was a student — Urdu was one of the subjects in his civil services examination.
 Also active in literary circles, Khalid, however, felt that what was being presented to the public in the name of Urdu was a far cry from the rich, secular tradition of the classics by Ghalib, Faiz and Mir.

 In 2011, Khalid joined hands with other litterateurs and founded Pasbaan-e-Adab (defenders of literature), a socio-cultural organisation committed to strengthening the composite culture of India through literature, music and art.
 It organises events through the year in Hindi and Urdu, and also hopes to start a literary festival in Marathi by the end of the year.
 Izhaar, an international Urdu poetry festival, is one of its annual events, which is entering its sixth edition this year.
 To be held in the city this Friday, it will see participation from stalwarts of the language from across India.